 The reality is so many large guys don’t strike strongly because they don’t learn how to.
 If there is only one thing you should learn to get strong, it’s the right kind.
 Typically a reference or a demonstration will assist, although there are a few terms that will illustrate the scene in the meantime.

 Channeling Power from Hip to Shoulder:

 If a power punch is delivered, ensure that the foot of the attack is still key.
 The emphasis is to move the hip through every blow.
 You should hear and rotate your hip snap and hit in one smooth action.
 You will snap your arm into it and send energy from your neck, into your restful palm, until you let go of the blow.

 As you continue to understand the fundamentals, each time you deliver a power punch you will rotate so that you can hear as you hit your body.
 Finally, you will learn to do so without doing so, even though you can always do it, so you get more control over your targets.

 Punch Power Efficiency:

 Everywhere is in a straight line the easiest way.
-Be sure your palms touch the chest, and as the stretch is stretched forward, raise the arm and draw it in as soon as possible to produce an impression like whips.
+Be sure your palms touch the chest, and as the stretch is stretched forward, raise the arm and draw it in as soon as possible to produce an impression-like whip.
 Ensure that the hinge, hip, and shoulder float together in one action instead.
 You must all complement one another and relax when you are solid.
-Practice throwing single power punch on its own until you know that every time you hit the hardest.
+Practice throwing a single power punch on its own until you know that every time you hit the hardest.

 Be More Precise